google/weather-tools/weather_sp/README.md

 Using Python-style substitution (e.g. `{1}`) allows for more flexibility when creating the output files.
 The substitutions are based on the directory structure of the input file, where each `{<x>}` stands for one directory name, counting backwards from the end, i.e. the file name is `{0}`, the immediate directory in which it is located is `{1}`, and so on.
-In addition, you may supply `{shortname}` or `{level}` in the output template.
-These will be filled by values found in each file (NetCDF files typically don't include a level).
+In addition, you may supply `{shortname}` or `{levelType}` in the output template.
+These will be filled by values found in each file (NetCDF files typically only have one type of level, so this variable is not needed).

 Example: